lovata/Linters-Pack/README.md

 ## Usage

-Configs in the package provide a list of rules that can be overwritten by your project's config options.
+Configs in the package provide a list of rules that can be overwritten by your project's configs.
 Note that each lint tool **must be configured separately**.

 Check out the example of how to use provided configs in [LOVATA's October CMS Starter Kit on Laravel Mix](https://github.com/lovata/octobercms-starter-kit-laravel-mix) repo.